Here you’ll find answers to common questions about our business and security/locks in general.

 If you can’t find the answer to your question don’t hesitate to give us a call on 07813 643344.

-St Piran’s Locksmiths continues to offer our ‘essential’ services as normal.
-We do however request that you let us know if anyone in your household has tested positive for Covid-19, has symptoms of Covid-19 or are self-isolating/shielding, or are particularly at risk, so we can take proper safety precautions to protect both parties.
+St Piran’s Locksmiths continues to remain vigilant as the COVID-19 Pandemic continues.
+We request that you let us know if anyone in your household has tested positive for Covid-19, has symptoms of Covid-19, are self-isolating/shielding, or are particularly at risk, so we can take proper safety precautions to protect both parties.
 We will always wear a face-covering on arrival and only remove it if you give us permission to do so.

 Locksmiths install, maintain, service and repair electronic and mechanical security devices such as keys, locks, safes, and related hardware.
 St Piran’s Locksmiths also offer these services in relation to vehicles.

 St Piran’s Locksmiths cover all of Cornwall; but bear in mind that due to our being based in the West of what is an elongated coastal county there are areas that will take us upwards of an hour to reach.

 Relying solely on a Yale type rim latch is asking for trouble and will most likely nullify any home insurance claim you make in the unfortunate event that your house is burglarised.
 A second lock – preferably a 5-lever mortice deadlock, would, in most situations, be a highly advisable addition, although a rim automatic deadlock will satisfy 99% of insurance companies.
 Whichever option you choose, it must conform to British Standard 3621 or the equivalent European Standard EN12209.